thegazelle-ad/gazelle-server/README.md

 ## Development

-For technical documentation, see our [wiki](https://github.com/thegazelle-ad/gazelle-front-end/wiki) page.
-To get the site up and running locally, check out the [setting up](https://github.com/thegazelle-ad/gazelle-front-end/wiki/Setting-Up) page.
+For technical documentation and instructions on getting the site up and running locally, see our [wiki](https://github.com/thegazelle-ad/gazelle-front-end/wiki) page.

 ## Join the Herd